chadha123/portfolio/README.md

 # Chadha Aouina – Portfolio

-Master’s student in Artificial Intelligence (USI Lugano) with a BSc in Applied Mathematics (Paris Dauphine).
+Master’s student in Artificial Intelligence (USI Lugano) with a background in Applied Mathematics (Paris Dauphine).
-Experience in **NLP, AI applications, LLMs, FastAPI, Power BI, ETL (SSIS), SSAS**, as well as Machine Learning, NLP, and Computer Vision.
+Interested in **NLP, AI applications, LLMs, and human-centered AI systems that bridge the gap between technology and users.**
-Looking for opportunities in **Database Administration, Data Engineering, and Applied AI**.
+Experience with **Python, FastAPI, Machine Learning, NLP, Computer Vision, SQL, and AI-powered applications.**

 📍 Lugano / open to relocation in Switzerland
 📧 chadha.aouina@gmail.com